Stoa of Attalos

-Description
+The museum's exhibits are mostly connected with the Athenian democracy.
+The collection of the museum includes clay, bronze and glass objects, sculptures, coins and inscriptions from the 7th to the 5th century BC, as well as pottery of the Byzantine period and the Turkish conquest.

+Building

 Typical of the Hellenistic age, the stoa was more elaborate and larger than the earlier buildings of ancient Athens and had two rather than the normal one storeys.
 The stoa's dimensions are 115 by 20 m and it is made of Pentelic marble and limestone.
 The building skillfully makes use of different architectural orders.
 The Doric order was used for the exterior colonnade on the ground floor with Ionic for the interior colonnade.
 This combination had been used in stoas since the Classical period and was by Hellenistic times quite common.
-On the first floor of the building, the exterior colonnade was Ionic and the interior Pergamene.
-Each story had two aisles and twenty-one rooms lining the western wall.
+On the upper floor of the building, the exterior colonnade was Ionic and the interior Pergamene.

+Each storey had two aisles and twenty-one rooms lining the western wall.
 The rooms of both stories were lighted and vented through doorways and small windows located on the back wall.
-There were stairways leading up to the second story at each end of the stoa.
+There were stairways leading up to the upper storey at each end of the stoa.

 The building is similar in its basic design to the Stoa that Attalos' brother, and predecessor as king, Eumenes II, had erected on the south slope of the Acropolis next to the Theatre of Dionysus.
 The main difference is that Attalos' stoa had a row of 42 closed rooms at the rear on the ground floor which served as shops.
 The spacious colonnades were used as a covered promenade.